MhussainD4772/PTAF/ReadMe.md

 ## Architecture

 PTAF is layered.
-The top layer is human-readable; each layer below it gets closer to the actual browser, network, or database.
+The top layer is human readable; each layer below it gets closer to the actual browser, network, or database.
 Everything in the middle is glue that turns a sentence into an action.

 ```mermaid
 flowchart TD